sbansiwal/check-commit-jira/README.md

 The workflow file is located at <strong>.github/workflows/main.yml</strong>

-There is 1 job running in this workflow file which is <strong>"Find Issue Key"</strong>
+There is only one job running in this workflow file which is <strong>"Find Issue Key"</strong>

 There are 3 steps in this job: